cmu-sei/crucible/docs/blueprint/index.md

 This option is visible to users who hold administrative roles or are content developers within Blueprint, or have been assigned as contributors to the exercise MSEL.
 Such users are empowered to continue developing the current MSEL or to create new ones.

 #### End Event
 For those launched events, an extra Blueprint functionality is going to be added to the Player View, where users can manage their event.
-This feature further enables users to invite others to the event or even end event after the user has completed the exercise.
+This feature further enables users to invite others to the event or even end the event after the user has completed the exercise.

 ![Blueprint End Event OE](../assets/img/blueprintEndEvent.png)

 *Launched Event User Invitations*

-To invite other users to the launched Event, follow these steps:
+To invite other users to the launched event, follow these steps:

 ![Blueprint Launched Event Invites OE](../assets/img/blueprintEventInvitations.png)